naghamo/COOK-E-Multi-Agent/README.md

 │   └── units.txt                               # Available measurement units for quantities
 │
-├── examples/                                  # Evaluation examples for the project │   ├── positive/                               # Positive examples where system performs well │   └── negative/                               # Negative examples highlighting failures or limitations │
+├── examples/                                  # Evaluation examples for the project │   ├── media/                               # Media files for examples
+│   ├── explaining_the_functionality_to_users.md  # File that shows the explination massage to the user and more things in the  web interface
+│   └── example$.md                             # example markdown file number $ with input prompts, outputs, and explanations
+│
 ├── static/                                    # Static files served by Flask │   ├── fonts/                                  # Fonts used in web UI and PDFs